VenaReality/vena-reality-modeling-skill/README.md

 The starting point is not existing knowledge.

-The starting point is the real situation that produces the knowledge.
+The starting point is the reality that produces the knowledge.

 ---